while-basic/portfolio-scratch/docs/community-section.md

 	•	Include a comment section for discussions and feedback.
 	•	Share Options:
 	•	Provide social media sharing buttons (e.g., Twitter, LinkedIn).
-	•	Add a “Copy Link” button for easy sharing.
+	•	Add a “Download” button for easy sharing.

 4. Upload and Moderation